8:00 – 9:00 a.m.

 Director, Office of Manufacturing Quality (OMQ), OC, CDER, FDA

 Facility Reviewer and Quality Assurance Lead (Acting), Division of Inspectional Assessment (DIA), Office of Process and Facilities, OPQ, CDER, FDA

 Label development, maintenance and compliance are integral parts of the regulatory pre- and post-approval process.
 Understanding how FDA manages label review under GDUFA II can increase your odds of approval.
 Additionally, maintenance against RLD updates and compliance are very important in the post approval environment.
 This session sheds light on the FDA system for managing label review and provides effective strategies to prevent common errors.

-The Changing Landscape of Patents and Hatch-Waxman
+The Changing Landscape of Patents, Hatch-Waxman, and the BPCIA

 Ali Ahmed, JD